 A limited defence

 Twitter is, by its very nature, short, sharp and to the point.
 When it comes to customer questions or complaints, your brand can quickly find itself drawn into a series of rapid-fire conversations going in multiple directions which can be hard to satisfactorily resolve.

 This doesn’t mean don’t communicate, but think about the consequences of your comments and consider how and when to gracefully exit from a rabid debate.

 We’re not saying you shouldn’t use social media.
 It’s too good an opportunity not to get involved with a wide range of increasingly popular and wide reaching platforms.
 Just imagine what you’d say if the person you’re trying to reach was standing right in front of you as an effective reality check.

-Remember phone calls or going out for coffee?
+Remember phone calls, Zoom or going out for coffee (the latter is hopefully coming back in, depite us having to wear facemasks for the forseeable future)?
 Both are user-friendly, relatively effortless and add value by being so much more personal than a text, email or ‘Like.’

 Make an effort to plan out your week to allow at least two such encounters and enjoy being able to look someone in the eye, share a joke, stretch your legs, collaborate - it’s good for you too!